Fakahatchee Strand Preserve State Park

 The boardwalk at Big Cypress Bend is temporarily closed.

 Welcome to Fakahatchee Strand Preserve State Park

 The emphasis at Fakahatchee is on the preservation of its natural character.
-In keeping with this goal, facilities and activities are limited, but allow the visitor a wilderness to enjoy and explore.
+In keeping with this goal, facilities and activities are limited but offer the visitor a wilderness to enjoy and explore.

 All of the trails in the park are cleared tram roads that were created when the land was logged in the 1940s through the 1960s.
 The two most popular hiking trails are the East and West Main trams.
-The West Main tram is located 4 miles down Janes from the visitors center.
+The West Main Tram is located 4 miles down Janes from the visitor center.
 The trail passes through 2 miles of strand swamp before opening up into a beautiful marl prairie.

 Plan Your Visit

 888 Lake Branch Road

 Bowling Green FL 33834